kwankunghkg/Self_Learning/doc/medic/docu/BLOG.md

 --------------------------------------------------------------

 ## ***** google : Prof. Valter Longo's new book "Fasting Cancer" *****
-  The book examines the central role played by fasting mimicking diet and its impact on metabolism to help prevent and treat many types of cancer, even in advanced stages.
+  The book examines the central role played by Fasting Mimicking Diet (FMD) and its impact on metabolism to help prevent and treat many types of cancer, even in advanced stages.
 Despite advances in science, today almost one in two people risk developing cancer.
 20 Sept 2021

 Dr. Valter Longo ...
 Edna M. Jones Professor of Gerontology and Biological Sciences and Director of the Longevity Institute at the University of Southern California –Leonard Davis School of Gerontology, Los Angeles, one of the leading centers for research on aging and age-related disease. ... also the Director of the Longevity and Cancer Program at the IFOM Institute of Molecular Oncology in Milan, Italy.